-“If I need to be evaluated for a spinal problem, or, if I need spinal surgery, should I see a neurosurgeon or an orthopedic surgeon?”
+“If I need to be evaluated for a spinal problem, or if I need spinal surgery, should I see a neurosurgeon or an orthopedic surgeon?”

 In today’s world of medicine, spine surgery is incorporating both specialties as both sets of doctors understand the importance of the other’s craft.

-In the world of medicine, there are no set spine specialists in terms of being board certified so this can be worrisome and confusing for some patients.
+In the world of medicine, there are no set spine specialists in terms of being board certified, so this can be worrisome and confusing for some patients.

-A neurosurgeon is someone who is certified by the American Board of Neurological Surgery and an orthopedic surgeon receives their certification from the American Board of Orthopedic Surgery.
-In the future, there could very well be a spine specialist but for now, the two specialties will continue to work together to provide patients with their combined level of expertise.
+A neurosurgeon is someone who is certified by the American Board of Neurological Surgery, and an orthopedic surgeon receives their certification from the American Board of Orthopedic Surgery.
+In the future, there could very well be a spine specialist, but for now, the two specialties will continue to work together to provide patients with their combined level of expertise.

-Neurosurgeons across the country endure rigorous training in all aspects of surgical and non-surgical practices in regards to the treatment of the spine.
+Neurosurgeons across the country endure rigorous training in all aspects of surgical and non-surgical practices in regard to the treatment of the spine.
 After completing an accredited medical program, they will then go on to a six-seven year residency program where they will have a hands-on learning experience to hundreds of spinal procedures.
 Although neurosurgeons are thought to be brain surgeons, many procedures performed by neurosurgeons are spine-related.

 Orthopedic Surgeon Training